 Pay Bills on Time

-Your payment history is the single most important factor for credit score calculation.
-Your credit can increase through on-time payments and decrease as a result of late or missed payments.
-When debt payments are more than 30 days late, lenders will generally report them to the major credit bureaus, who then update your credit reports.
-Negative accounts on credit reports are red flags to lenders and can continue to affect your credit for months or years.
+The history of your debt payments is the most important factor for credit score calculation.
+Your credit can increase through continuous timely payments and decrease due to late or missed payments.
+When debt payments are more than 30 days late, lenders will generally report them to the major credit bureaus, who then update your reports.
+Negative accounts on reports are red flags to lenders and can continue to affect your credit for months or years.